Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Experiment Setup

 \subsection{Cloud FaaS Platform Setup}

-We refer to AWS Step Functions, Azure Durable Functions using the default Azure Storage Provider, and the more recent Azure Durable Functions using Netherite as \textbf{AWS}, \textbf{AzS} and \textbf{AzN}.
-We use data centers in the same region: \texttt{ap-south-1} for AWS, and \texttt{centralindia} for Azure; select experiments are run in US-East and Central Europe.
-JMeter clients execute from an overprovisioned VM in the same data center to avoid wide-area network latencies an performance overheads.
+We refer to AWS Step Functions, Azure Durable Functions using the default Azure Storage Provider, and the more recent Azure Durable Functions using Netherite as \textbf{AWS}, \textbf{AzS} and \textbf{AzN}. \addc{While AWS and Azure also provide premium options, e.g., AWS Lambda's Provisioned Concurrency and Azure Functions' Premium Plan, we evaluate only the default plans to understand their standard execution behavior and costs.}

+We use regions: \texttt{ap-south-1} for AWS, and \texttt{centralindia} for Azure; selected experiments are run in US-East and Central Europe.
+JMeter clients run on an overprovisioned VM in the same region as the workflows to avoid wide-area network latency and performance overhead.
 We use Standard D8s v3 VM with $8$ vCPUs and $32$GB RAM for Azure and EC2 C5.4X Large instance with $16$ vCPUs and $32$GB RAM for AWS.

-We use the system defaults for all FaaS workflow platforms, unless noted otherwise.
+We use the system defaults for all FaaS workflow platforms unless noted otherwise.
 E.g., the \texttt{maximum partition count} (PC) in AzN is $12$, the \texttt{max\-Concurrent\-Activity\-Functions} (MA) in AzS is $10$, and the container timeout for both AWS and Azure are $5mins$.
 As discussed in~\ref{ta:scaling:complex} we change some defaults of AzS and AzN to ensure that most of the workflows and workloads can run.
 For AzS we change the \texttt{max\-Concurrent\-Orchestrator\-Functions} (MO) to $8$ and MA to $1$, and for AzN we change the PC to $32$.
 AWS Step Functions have no such knobs to tune.
-The container memory in AWS is set to $128MB$ for most function; we use $256MB$ for Alexnet and $512MB$ for Resnet to ensure the models fit.
+The container memory in AWS is set to $128MB$ for most functions; we use $256MB$ for Alexnet and $512MB$ for Resnet to ensure the models fit.
 Azure does have a setting at a function level.
-We use the default \textit{Consumption Plan}, which assigns $1.5GB$ memory and $1$ vCPU per worker VM.
+We use the default \textit{Consumption Plan}, which assigns $1.5GB$ memory and $1$ vCPU per worker VM. \addcminor{Most experiments were conducted between September and November 2024.
+Additional experiments corresponding to Figures~\ref{fig:summary-aws-knobs},~\ref{fig:utm-timeline},~\ref{fig:saga-wfs}, and~\ref{fig:cost-analysis} were performed in November and December 2025 using the publicly available versions of the respective cloud platforms at that time.}